466-htb/Devvortex/README.md

 ![devvortex home](images/devvortex-home.png)
 My first instict was to look for hidden paths such as /admin and /login but those yielded no results.
 I then tried to automate this process with a tool called `dirbuster`.
 This unfortunately yielded no results as well.
 So, I then looked into possible subdomains.
 To check theses I used a tool called `ffuf`.
-I downloaded a a list of subdomains from github and used ffuf to check all of them.
+I downloaded a list of [subdomains](https://github.com/rbsec/dnscan/blob/master/subdomains-10000.txt) from github and used ffuf to check all of them.
 ![ffuf results](images/ffuf-subdomain.png)
 FFuF revealed to me that there was a `dev` subdomain.